Once upon a time, a northern emirate decided it would help make books accessible to all of the people that lived within its realm.

 And with such a beautiful coastline, beaches were a natural place to include in that story.

-The Sharjah Beach Library initiative aims to set up bountiful book shelves on beaches across the emirate.
+The Sharjah Beach Library initiative was set up to introduce bountiful book shelves on beaches across the emirate.
 It’s the latest in a series of projects carried out by authorities for the year-long Sharjah World Book Capital 2019 celebrations.
 A UNESCO appointed title, given to cities as an appreciation for their commitments to supporting the pursuit of reading.

 Donde esta la biblioteca?